cv

 • Honors: Letters & Science Dean's List, Honors in Computer Science Program, Letters & Science Honors Program

-• Graduate AI Coursework: Foundation Models, Learning-Based Image Synthesis, Advanced Robotics, Advanced Reinforcement Learning, Theory of Multi-agent Machine Learning.
+• Graduate AI Coursework: Foundation Models, Learning-Based Image Synthesis, Advanced Robotics, Advanced Reinforcement Learning, Advanced Seminar (audit), Theory of Multi-agent Machine Learning, Mathematical Foundations of ML (upcoming).

-• AI Coursework: Directed Study on LLMs with Dr. Sala, Game AI, Neurobiology, Artificial Neural Networks, Artificial Intelligence, Game Theory and Learning.
+• AI Coursework: Directed Study on LLMs with Dr. Sala, Game AI, Artificial Neural Networks, Artificial Intelligence, Game Theory & Learning.

-• Neuro Coursework: Molecular and Cellular Mechanisms of Memory, Neurobiology.
+• Neuro Coursework: Molecular & Cellular Mechanisms of Memory, Neurobiology, Computational Neuroscience (upcoming), Nanotechnology in Neuroscience (upcoming).

 Research experience